On trees invariant under edge contraction: Tree spaces

 A rooted $\R$-tree $\rT = (\rV,d,\root)$ is an $\R$-tree $(\rV,d)$ together with a distinguished vertex $\root \in \rV$ called the \emph{root}.
 In this context, a partial order $\preceq_\rT$ on $\rV$ is defined by: $x\preceq_\rT y$ if and only if $x\in\llbracket\root,y\rrbracket$, in which case $x$ is an \emph{ancestor} of $y$, and $y$ is a \emph{descendant} of $x$.
 Also we write $x \prec_\rT y$ when $x \preceq_\rT y$ and $x \neq y$.

-A rooted \emph{measured} $\R$-tree is a quadruple $\rT = (\rV, d, \root, \mu)$ where $(\rV,d, \root)$ is a rooted $\R$-tree and $\mu$ is a Borel measure on $\rV$.
-The vertex set of a tree $\rT$ is denoted by $\rV(\rT)$.
+A rooted \emph{measured} $\R$-tree is a quadruple $\rT = (\rV(\rT), d_{\rT}, \root_{\rT}, \mu_{\rT})$ where $(\rV,d, \root)$ is a rooted $\R$-tree and $\mu$ is a Borel measure on $\rV$.
 Two measured rooted $\R$-trees are said to be \emph{equivalent} if there exists a root- and measure-preserving isometry between them.
 As usual, we identify a tree with its equivalence class.

-\begin{definition} We define $\Trinfall$ the space of (equivalence classes of) rooted measured $\R$-trees $\rT = (\rV, d, \root, \mu)$, where \begin{enumerate} \item the metric space $(\rV,d)$ is complete and locally compact, \item the measure $\mu$ is boundedly finite\footnote{In our setting, \emph{boundedly finite} is equivalent to \emph{locally finite} by the Hopf-Rinow-Cohn-Vossen Theorem, but we won't need this fact here.}, i.e.\,$\mu(A)<\infty$ for every bounded Borel set $A$. \end{enumerate} We further denote by $\Trfin$ the subspace of \emph{compact} trees (in particular, the measure $\mu$ is then finite), and by $\Trone$ the subspace of $\Trfin$ where $\mu$ is a probability measure. \end{definition}
+\begin{definition} We define $\Trinfall$ the space of (equivalence classes of) rooted measured $\R$-trees $\rT = (\rV, d, \root, \mu)$, where \begin{enumerate} \item the metric space $(\rV,d)$ is complete and locally compact, \item the measure $\mu$ is boundedly finite, i.e.\,$\mu(A)<\infty$ for every bounded Borel set $A$. \end{enumerate} We further denote by $\Trfin$ the subspace of \emph{compact} trees (in particular, the measure $\mu$ is then finite), and by $\Trone$ the subspace of $\Trfin$ where $\mu$ is a probability measure. \end{definition}

+Note that by the Hopf--Rinow--Cohn--Vossen theorem, every $\rT\in\Trinfall$ is a \emph{proper metric space}, i.e.\ every bounded closed set is compact.
+In particular, every $\rT \in\Trinfall$ is separable (it is well-known and easy to show that this is true for every proper metric space).
+Also, a measure on $\rT$ is boundedly finite if and only if it is \emph{locally finite} (i.e.\ every point has a neighbourhood of finite measure), but we won't need this fact here.

-We now want to define a metric on the space $\Trinfall$, which will be called the Gromov--Hausdorff--Prokhorov (GHP) metric $d_{GHP}$.
+We now define a metric on the space $\Trinfall$, which will be called the Gromov--Hausdorff--Prokhorov (GHP) metric $d_{GHP}$.
 We first recall the definition of the Hausdorff (pseudo-)metric between two subsets of a metric space $(Z,d^Z)$:

 where for $A\subset Z$ we define

 Furthermore, we recall the definition of the Prokhorov metric on the space $\Mf{Z}$ of finite Borel measures on $Z$:

 We can now define the GHP metric on the space $\Trfin$ of \emph{compact} trees.
 For $\rT = (\rV, d, \root, \mu),\rT' = (\rV', d', \root', \mu') \in\Trfin$, set